RushilBasappa/deployment-pipeline-jenkins-plugin/Readme.md

     Builds out the whole CI/CD pipeline

 Your project will store these files in a git repository.
-It can be either your source repository, or (more commonly) a repository dedicated just to managing these three files.
-This git repository will be used as an input to the pipeline generation process.
+It can be either your source repository, or a repository dedicated just to managing these three files.
+At Pearson we've found our dev teams prefer to manage these files separately from their code repositories.
 <br>
 First, let’s define some terms to understand what exactly they mean in our context: